WilsonBerkow/firecyclist/README.md

 ﻿# Firecyclist!
 *(c) Wilson Berkow*

-Firecyclist is a simple, fun mobile game in which you are a unicyclist on fire, sliding and manuevering on platforms that you draw to avoid all the fireballs around you, and get the maximum number of points!
+Firecyclist is a simple, fun mobile game in which you are a unicyclist struggling to keep from being on fire, sliding and manuevering on platforms that you create in order to avoid all the fireballs around you and get the maximum number of points!

 ### Screenshots
 ![Screenshot 0](screenshots/screenshot-0-home.png)